About

 New York: Delta, 1985.
 P. 24.

-I’m not sure I can do things in a more interesting way than others who preceded me or the ones that are my peers.
-I prefer to think that the scientific and artistic fields are domains of continuous diachronic instantiation that ask for a synchronic collaboration within the present and towards the future.
+I am not sure I can do things in a more interesting way than others who preceded me or the ones who are my peers.
+I prefer to think that the scientific and artistic fields are domains of continuous diachronic instantiation that ask for a synchronic collaboration within the present and toward the future.

 contact info